10 of the Best Free Christmas Events in Orlando

 “I am sure I have always thought of Christmas time … as a good time; a kind, forgiving, charitable, pleasant time, the only time I know of, in the long calendar of the year, when men and women seem by one consent to open their shut-up hearts freely.” – Charles Dickens, A Christmas Carol

 Visitors to Orlando during the Christmas season almost invariably tend to gravitate exclusively to the amazing (and overwhelmingly crowded!) holiday celebrations at the world-famous theme parks such as Mickey’s Very Merry Christmas Party at Walt Disney World Resort, Grinchmas Who-liday Spectacular at Universal Orlando Resort and the Christmas Celebration at SeaWorld Orlando.
-However, if you prefer your Orlando Christmas celebrations with fewer crowds and (like me) you'd love to surf the yuletide without dorwning in debt, make sure to put a pin in some of these free things to do in Orlando, Florida, for families.
+However, if you are leaning towards less boisterous and perhaps free or inexpensive things to do in Orlando Florida, and prefer your Orlando Christmas celebrations with fewer crowds, make sure to put a pin in some of these free things to do in Orlando, Florida, for families.
 Without further ado, here are 10 of the best free Christmas events in Orlando annually:

 1 | Orlando Citrus Bowl Parade | Held annually during the last week in December (Saturday, December 29 to be exact for 2018), the Orlando Citrus Bowl Parade draws more than 50,000 spectators and participants.
 One of the largest sports affiliated parades in the United States, the Orlando Citrus Bowl Parade serves to mark two annual Central Florida college football games: Camping World Bowl (West Virginia vs. Syracuse) and Citrus Bowl (Kentucky vs. Penn State).
 Highlights of the Orlando Citrus Bowl Parade include high school and college marching bands, specialty performance groups, Disney cartoon characters, giant helium balloons and huge citrus floats decorated with oranges, grapefruits, lemons and tangerines.
 The Parade, which will be supporting Give Kids the World Village nonprofit resort for children with life-threatening illnesses and their families, will feature appearances by local and national celebrities, including baseball legend Johnny Damon (Grand Marshal), singer-songwriters Alyssa Raghu (American Idol) and Sisaundra Lewis (The Voice), country music artists Jo Dee Messina and Charly Reynolds, Miss America 2019 Nia Franklin, actor Michael Campion (Fuller House), contemporary Christian music artist MARi and neo-traditional country singer Ty Herndon.
 Although the Orlando Citrus Bowl Parade grandstand and broadcast area is located on Rosalind Avenue adjacent to Lake Eola, curbside seating is available all along the streets of downtown Orlando.